hertssayf/ledgeboundgame-assignment-2/Testing.md

 ## Testing & Development
 This section documents key issues encountered during development and explains how they were resolved aswell as a test plan/log.

-The Scipts folder i have created here: [Scripts](./Scripts)

-is responsible for the scripts i created in development.
+The Scripts folder is responsible for the scripts i created in development, it is found here: [Scripts](./Scripts)
 ---

 ## Test Plan/Test Log